here with Paypal

 Thomas Jefferson said the price of Liberty is eternal vigilance.

 This website explains what that vigilance is, and what you can do to BE

 How much of your own freedom are you willing to earn?

-CHP and our case that became CHP v.
-Superior Court, the CHP has negotiated an
+2006 case that evolved into CHP v.
+Superior Court, the CHP negotiated a 2009 enforcement policy

 Why did we sue the CHP?